 They signed up for your offer, used the offer and never want to receive your offers again: your newsletter goes directly to their delete folder or is marked as SPAM.
 They don’t bother to unsubscribe because they’ve taken care of it using the SPAM folder and eventually they may report you as a Spammer.
 Some people are just too lazy to click your unsubscribe link.
 A couple of spam complaints do happen.

-Not following the Can Spam Law – Stay email compliant.
+Not following the Can-Spam Law – Stay email compliant.
 Follow the criteria set for sending of commercial e-mail.
 It’s so simple to comply.

 Nothing wrong Here

 Re-adding unsubscribes.
 To be successful with email marketing, realize that some people simply do not want to hear from you, again or ever.
 Delete those that unsubscribe and move on.
 Your unsubscribe rate, ideally should be under 1% .
 List Chun is a natural part of the sales cycle.
-Everyone has unsubscribes no matter how good the deal is.
+Everyone has unsubscribed no matter how good the deal is.

 Sending the Wrong information: wrong date, wrong discount, wrong offer or wrong link.
 The coupon went to 500K online shoppers offering a 50% discount on Designer Diamond Earrings, instead of a 15% discount, the weekend sale is not this Saturday in February it’s the first Saturday in March, and so on.
-You should considering rectifying that sort of error as soon as it’s discovered: an email apology with the corrected information.
+You should consider rectifying that sort of error as soon as it’s discovered: an email apology with the corrected information.
 Depending on the severity of the error, your company policies and opinions, you might just post an apology and a correction on your website and social network channels.
 If you tell your audience, Kid Rock is appearing at our March Grand Opening and you really meant to say Mid Rock an immediate response is warranted.
 Take the opportunity to explain what happened in your next newsletter, offer a special to those who responded to that email.

-Using Spammy trigger words that questions intentions.
+Using Spammy trigger words that question intentions.
 I’m sure you heard it said, avoid spammy words in your email subject lines.
 Words that may trigger the initial thought: this email is SPAM.
 The list includes but not limited to “Save”, “Hugh”, “Discounts”, “Free” and “Cash” – you get the idea.
-However ESPS, ISPs and Spam filters have grown up, spammy words are no longer Spammy,. more importantly are a combination of online factors such as your sender reputation – the bottom line your Spammy words are not really an issue: You are really advertising a Hugh Savings with a Free catalog.
+However ESPS, ISPs and Spam filters have grown up, spammy words are no longer Spammy,. more importantly, are a combination of online factors such as your sender reputation – the bottom line your Spammy words are not really an issue: You are really advertising a Hugh Savings with a Free catalog.

 Gauging your entire campaigns success on open rates.
 Metrics and measurements: do you know what comparative measure to use and why. – are you measuring the success of a particular Subject Line or a specific Call-to-Action relying only on your Open Rate as your only email tracking statistic?

 Tracking statistics are important and interrupted differently.
-An open may represent number of unique recipients who opened the message using an email client, which can read HTML, or the percentage of unique clickthrough hits versus recipients.
+An open may represent the number of unique recipients who opened the message using an email client, which can read HTML or the percentage of unique clickthrough hits versus recipients.
 Evaluate your success unique to your own email campaign; don’t rely on just generic open rates to measure it.

-There’s more misconceptions out there.
+There are more misconceptions out there.
 Please feel free to add the ones I missed, or comment on the ones listed here.